Dana Cooper: Early music and career

 Dana Cooper was born in Kansas City, Missouri in 1951.
 From an early age, he expressed an interest in singing and playing drums, guitar, and harmonica.
 By thirteen he had begun writing his own songs and by sixteen he was regularly performing at the Vanguard Coffeehouse and Sign Coffeehouse in Kansas City.
 He was awarded several scholarships, but only attended college for a year before dropping out to focus on music.

 Cooper moved to Los Angeles in the early 1970s to work on his debut solo album with Elektra Records.
 Dana Cooper was released in 1973, featuring Leland Sklar on bass and Russ Kunkel on drums.
 Around 1975, Cooper's longtime friend and fellow songwriter Shake Russell began to send letters to Cooper, encouraging him to move to Houston, Texas.
 In 1977, Cooper was finally convinced and moved to Texas, where he began writing, performing and recording with Russell.
 They formed the Shake Russell/Dana Cooper Band shortly after Cooper arrived.
 Their bandmates included Michael Mashkes on bass and guitar, Jim Alderman on drums and piano, and Pete Gorisch (and, later, Riley Osbourn) on keyboard.
 The group played gigs in the Houston club circuit like Anderson Fair, Steamboat Springs, and Rockefeller's.
 During its five-year run, the Shake Russell/Dana Cooper Band released three albums.
 The self-produced Songs on the Radio (1978) sold over 10,000 copies between Houston and Austin without the help of a major distributor.
 In 1980, the group appeared on Austin City Limits.
 The Shake Russell/Dana Cooper Band was released through Michael Brovsky's South Coast Records branch of MCA; the album took two years of work before it was released in 1981.
 In 1982, the Shake Russell/Dana Cooper Band worked with the Michael Marcoulier Band and John Vandiver to produce the Comin’ Home album on Twin Dream Records.
 The band separated shortly after, though members would continue to play together occasionally over the years.

-Cooper went on to start his own power trio, DC3, a three-man indie rock-band.
+Cooper went on to start his own power trio, DC3, a three-man indie rock-band featuring Al Del Gigante on bass guitar and Tim Davis on drums.
 The group released the indie single “Give Us the Money” in 1983, an eponymous self-produced cassette in 1985, and the Perpetual Man cassette in 1986.[3]
 The band changed its name to the Nuclear Family in 1987 and released a self-titled album.
 In 1988, Cooper and his wife moved to Nashville, Tennessee, so that Cooper could focus on his solo career.